CrunchyData/postgres-operator/README.md

 #### Clone

-Create new clusters from your existing clusters or backups with [`pgo create cluster --restore-from`](https://access.crunchydata.com/documentation/postgres-operator/latest/pgo_create_cluster).
+Create new clusters from your existing clusters or backups with [`pgo create cluster --restore-from`][pgo-create-cluster].

 #### Connection Pooling